realA10001986/Time-Circuits-Display/README.md

 ![TCD Front](https://raw.githubusercontent.com/CircuitSetup/Time-Circuits-Display/master/Images/tcd_front2.jpg)

 "This Time Circuits Display has been meticulously reproduced to be as accurate as possible to the one seen in the Delorean Time Machine in the Back to the Future movies.
 The LED displays are custom made to the correct size for CircuitSetup.
-This includes the month 14 segment/3 character displays being closer together, and both the 7 & 14 segment displays being 0.6" high by 0.35" wide.
+This includes the month 14 segment/3 character displays being closer together, and both the 7 & 14 segment displays being 0.6" high by 0.35" wide."

-The Destination Time can be entered via keypad, and the Present Time can keep time via NTP.
-There is also a time travel mode, which moves the Destination Time to Present Time, and Present Time to Last Time Departed.
-The startup, keypad dial sounds, and time travel sounds are played using I2S."

 **Changes to the original firmware (based on 2022-01 version):**
 - Time keeping via NTP or stand-alone
 - "Present time" is always a clock (not stale), even after time travel
-- Support for time zones and automatic DST (in NTP-mode)
+- Support for time zones and automatic DST (in NTP-mode only)
 - Alarm function
 - SD card support for custom audio files
 - Night mode (displays off or dimmed)